9 Reasons to Move to Palmetto, Florida

 5. Parks, Recreation, and Nature Preserves

-Palmetto’s waterside location provides truly unique recreation destinations:
+Palmetto’s waterside location provides truly unique parks and recreation destinations:

 • The Skyway Fishing Pier State Park is uniquely Florida, because it is not on land but at sea!
 When the new Sunshine Skyway Bridge was built, the old bridge was turned into the world’s longest fishing pier.
 It's open 24 hours a day, lit so you can enjoy night fishing, and provides breathtaking views of Tampa Bay and the Sunshine Skyway Bridge.